Harold Hyman

-Harold Melvin Hyman (born July 24, 1924) is an historian of the American Civil War and the Reconstruction Era at Rice University.
-He is emeritus William P. Hobby professor at Rice.
+Harold Melvin Hyman (July 24, 1924 – August 6, 2023) was an American historian of the American Civil War and the Reconstruction Era and the William P. Hobby Professor of History at Rice University.

-Hyman has a bachelor's degree from the University of California, Los Angeles (1948) and an M.A.
+During World War II, Hyman served in the Marines in the South Pacific and there earned his high school diploma.
+Hyman received a bachelor's degree from the University of California, Los Angeles (1948) and an M.A.
 (1950) and Ph.D.
 (1952) from Columbia University.
-During World War II Hyman served in the Marines as a gunner in the South Pacific.